Vegan Wild Rice Stuffed Delicata Squash

 - Handful of fresh figs, cut into quarters

 - While the rice is cooking, prepare the squash.
 Preheat the oven to 425.
 Cut the ends off the squash, cut each in half lengthwise, and scoop out the seeds.
-Bake cut-side down in a well-oiled baking dish for 30-45 minutes, depending on the size of the squash.
+Salt and pepper the insides generously, then bake cut-side down in a well-oiled baking dish for 30-45 minutes.
 You want them to be tender throughout but still holding their shape.
-Make sure not to over-cook them since they'll collapse when you try to stuff them.

-- When all of the water has evaporated from the rice, leave the heat on low and add in the dressing, cranberries, and walnuts.
-Give it all a good toss and let it sit on the heat for another few minutes so that the rice absorbs all the flavors of the dressing and the cranberries plump up.
+- When all of the water has evaporated from the rice, leave the heat on low and add the dressing, cranberries, and walnuts.
+Stir the rice and let it sit on the heat for another few minutes so that the rice absorbs all the flavors of the dressing and the cranberries plump up.

 - Serve any extra stuffing on the side, or make a bed of it underneath the squash halves.